Southbourne to Chichester Walk

 Bosham is traditionally the site of a villa belonging to the Roman Emperor Vespasian, and was an important port in the medieval period.
 Holy Trinity Church, Bosham, is the oldest site of Christianity in Sussex.
 According to tradition, King Canute's daughter was buried in the church, which also appears in the Bayeux tapestry, where King Harold is shown entering Bosham Church prior to sailing to Normandy in 1064.
 There are cross marks on the inner porch where crusaders, returning from the holy land, ritualistically blunted their swords.

 Fishbourne Roman Palace and Gardens in Salthill Road, Fishbourne (tel 01243 785 859) is the largest Roman building to have been found in Britain – the remains include mosaic floors and underfloor heating systems.
 From March to September the Palace and Gardens are open daily fom 10am to 5pm; in February, October and November, from 10am to 4pm, and in December and January to early February at weekends only, from 10am to 4pm.
 There is a cafeteria.
-Admission (2022) is £12 or £ 13.20 with gift aid.
-Concessions and family tickets also available.
+Admission (2024) is £13, with concessions and family tickets also available.
 There are buses from here into Chichester.

 Chichester Cathedral (tel 01243 782 595), dedicated in 1108, contains many ancient and modern wonders: a stained-glass window designed by Chagall; a painting by Graham Sutherland; a tomb with the Earl of Arundel hand in hand with his wife (the tomb inspired a poem by Philip Larkin 'What will survive them is love'); a shrine of St Richard, Bishop of Chichester; a twelfth-century carving of the raising of Lazarus; and a Roman mosaic from the second century (Chichester was previously the Roman town of Noviomagus).
-The cathedral has friendly and welcoming helpers and there is no entrance fee (although donations of £5 per person are "suggested".)
-As of May 2022 visitor opening hours are 9am to 5pm, Monday to Saturday, and 12noon until 2pm on Sunday.
-However, visitors may attend Evensong outside of visitor hours: services Monday to Saturday at 5.30pm and at 3pm on Sunday.
+The Cathedral has friendly and welcoming helpers and there is no entrance fee (although donations of £5 per person are "suggested".)
+As of Summer 2024 visitor opening hours are 9am to 5pm, Monday to Saturday, and 12.30 pm until 2.30 pm on Sunday.
+However, visitors may attend Evensong outside of visiting hours: services Monday to Saturday at 5.30pm and at 3pm on Sunday.

-Travel Take the train nearest to 9.30am from Victoria Station to Southbourne.
-Journey time 1 hour 40 minutes (longer on Sunday).
+Travel Take the train nearest to 9.30am from Victoria Station to Southbourne - unless you want both a pub lunch and have plenty of time at walk-end to visit Chichester Cathedral and have tea there - in which case a train nearest to 9 am is recommended - journey time 1 hour 40 minutes (longer on Sunday).
 Trains back from Chichester run about twice an hour.
 Journey time 1 hour 35 minutes (again, longer on Sunday).
 Buy a day return to Southbourne.

 Lunch

-If you start an hour later, The Old House at Home (tel 01243 572 477) in Cot Lane, Chidham, some 4.2 km into the walk, is a gastro pub/restaurant offering excellent food at reasonable prices.
-Food is served all day from midday.
-It is advisable to book on weekdays and on Saturdays and it is essential to book on Sundays.
+If you start an hour later, or like an early lunch, The Old House at Home (tel 01243 572 477) in Cot Lane, Chidham, some 4.2 km into the walk, is a gastro pub/restaurant offering excellent food from its main menu or lighter bites from its lighter Lunch menu.
+Lunch is served (2024) Monday to Saturday from 12 noon until 2.30 pm and until later on Sunday (times can vary during the year).
+It is advisable to book ahead on weekdays and Saturdays, and it is essential to book on Sundays.

 Tea

-As noted earlier, the suggested tea place in the cathedral, Cloisters Café, is no more.
+As mentioned earlier, the suggested tea place on this walk is Cloisters Kitchen & Garden Cafe in Chichester Cathedral, open 9 am to 5 pm Monday to Saturday, and 9 am to 4 pm on Sunday (after visitor entrance to the Cathedral has closed).
 There are several other tea places in the town centre, though rather annoyingly many close at "tea time".
-Establishments open later and serving hot drinks include the Dolphin & Anchor (a J D Wetherspoons), on West Street, close to the cathedral, which also serves alcoholic drinks and meals all day, and Starbucks on North Street.
+Establishments open later and serving hot drinks include the Dolphin & Anchor (a J D Wetherspoons), on West Street, close to the Cathedral, which also serves alcoholic drinks and meals all day, and Starbucks on North Street.
 On your way down South Street towards the railway station you pass a number of pubs and bars.

 Updates